qsafe-af/chronicle/scripts/README.md

 - Effective cache size: 1GB
 - Work memory: 4MB

-For production, adjust based on your hardware:
+For production, adjust based on your hardware by modifying environment variables in the deployment scripts.
-- Edit the quadlet file at `/var/lib/qsafe/.config/containers/systemd/qsafe-timescaledb.container`
-- Restart the service: `sudo -u qsafe systemctl --user restart qsafe-timescaledb`

 ## Support

 For issues:
 1. Check the troubleshooting section
-2. Review logs with `./deploy-timescaledb.sh logs`
+2. Review logs with `./deploy-timescaledb-podman.sh logs` or `./deploy-hasura-podman.sh logs`
 3. Ensure all dependencies are installed
-4. Verify network connectivity to blockchain node
+4. Verify network connectivity to quantum-safe blockchain node